Alex2114/Deb-3df/README.md

 ## Complete Debian based eMMC flasher image for Chip Pro on SinapTec board (WIP)
 // Most users should probably not use the [Kamikaze CNC
 // image](http://wiki.thing-printer.com/index.php?
-// title=Kamikaze), it is a complete BeagleBone eMMC flasher  ### image that comes with Redeem for Beaglebone.
+// title=Kamikaze), it is a complete BeagleBone eMMC flasher image that comes with Redeem for Beaglebone.

-// This indicates code or process specific to the BeagleBone ### and Replicape hardware, it is likely obsolete on other
+// This indicates code or process specific to the BeagleBone and Replicape hardware, it is likely obsolete on other
 // hardware

-## Debain package for Chip Pro on SinapTec board (WIP)
+## Debian package for Chip Pro on SinapTec board (WIP)

 ## Installation from source for Chip Pro on SinapTec board (WIP), see below